TheToriqul/two-ns-connect-using-veth/README.md

-﻿# Create two namespaces and connect them using veth.
+﻿# Create Two Namespaces and Connect Them Using Veth.
 A project for Poridhi DevOps Career Track Course